Codyvanzandt/Personal-Website/content/cv/education.md

   title = "Bachelor of Arts in English and Computer Science" date_start = "2013-08-15"
   date_end = "2017-05-15"
-  description = "Drama, theater in performance, software engineering"
+  description = "Drama; theater in performance; software engineering"

 +++